waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * *Self Color Bluffs* are turned off in favor of *Color Positional clues*.
 * If a move looks like a *Trash Chop Move* then it is never a *Positional Clue*, unless you have enough context that it is not a *Trash Chop Move*.

+### Clue Starved
+* These are the strategies for the competition: [Clue Starved 2p Strategies](https://github.com/iamwhoiamhahaha/hanabi-competition/blob/master/Clue_Starved_Strategies.md)
+* Just note that you have to "save" every critical card in score hunting.

 <br/>

 # Other Conventions